HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/deploy.md

 and `odbc`.
 These issues get in the way of those writing to non-default schemas in SQL-Server.
 We hope to have the implementation of `DBI` and `odbc` fixed soon but we are waiting on the developers of those resepctive packages to fix the issue.
+Links to the issues on github and stack overflow are  [here](https://stackoverflow.com/questions/45355885/odbc-dbi-in-r-will-not-write-to-a-table-with-a-non-default-schema-in-r?noredirect=1#comment77676303_45355885), [here](https://github.com/rstats-db/odbc/issues/91), and [here](https://github.com/rstats-db/DBI/issues/191).
 For now, we have created a work-around using the package `RODBC`.

 __Note__: `RODBC` is difficult to install on Mac OS.
 This work-around is mainly for Windows users.
 If Mac users can get`RODBC` installed on their machines, then the